rwslinkman/metronome/README.md

 }
 ```

-You can use Metronome to mock your services by supplying a `ServiceInjector`.
+For more static components that you inject as services, you can use `ServiceInjector` to return basic values.
-This overrides your service in the container.
+Optionally, add some setters to set your desired outcome for the mocked function.
-Add some setters to set your desired outcome for the mocked function.
+`MetronomeBuilder` has a special `injectService()` function to accept these type of injections.
 ```php
 class ProductServiceInjector implements ServiceInjector {
     private $loadAllProducts;